ADACS-Australia/mwa_trigger/docs/running_server.rst

 Installing updates
 ------------------

-If the updates are small normally something as simple as the following will suffice:
+If the updates are small (no new dependencies or changes to database models), something as simple as the following will suffice:

 .. code-block:: bash